It is important to understand the effect diabetes has on a particular student and how that student’s diabetes is treated.

 Second, college is associated with a deterioration in diet, an overall erratic schedule, not getting enough sleep, possibly binge drinking, and trying or using drugs—all of which could adversely affect diabetes.

-A study of female college students showed that there was a decrease in total caloric intake over the first five months of college, including a decrease in consumption of vegetables, bread/pasta, milk, meat, grams of carbohydrates and protein.
+A study of female college students showed that there was a increase in total calorie intake during the time spent in college.

-One diet‐related behavior that is especially relevant to those with diabetes is alcohol because drinking alcohol lowers blood sugar levels and could lead to hypoglycemia.
+People with diabetes should never drink alcohol because drinking alcohol lowers blood sugar levels and will lead to hypoglycemia.

 Alcohol not only directly affects blood sugar, but may detract from other self‐care behaviors such as testing and eating properly that could affect blood sugar.